 - States.
-No claim shall be made against the United States on account of any such removal or alteration. - 15) Floodplains: The activity must comply with applicable FEMA-approved state or local floodplain management requirements. - 16)408 Certification: Under 33 USC 408, no activity may temporarily or permanently alter or make use of a U.S. Army Corps of Engineers civil works project unless reviewed and permitted by the Secretary of the Army.
-The Corps may grant this permission if the work does not impair the usefulness of the project and is not injurious to the public interest. - 17) Environmental justice: Activities authorized under 17-SPGP-01 must comply with Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations". - 18) Federal liability: In issuing 17-SPGP-01, the Federal government does not assume any liability for the following: (a) damages to the permitted project or uses thereof as a result of other permitted or unpermitted activities or from natural causes; (b) damages to the permitted project or uses thereof as a result of current or future activities undertaken by or on behalf of the United States in the public interest; (c) damages to persons, property, or to other permitted or unpermitted activities or structures caused by the activity authorized by 17-SPGP-01; (d) design or construction deficiencies associated with the permitted work; (e) damage claims associated with any future modification, suspension, or revocation of this permit. - 19) Avoidance and minimization: Except as provided under section 404(b)(2), no discharge of dredged or fill material shall be permitted if there is a practicable alternative to the proposed discharge which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant adverse environmental consequences.(40 CFR 230.l0(a)-(d) Section 404 (b)(l) Guidelines). - 20) Compensatory Mitigation: Mitigation will be required for all permanent impacts, on a project site, once the compensatory mitigation threshold has been exceeded for waters OR wetland impacts. - a.
+No claim shall be made against the United States on account of any such removal or alteration. - 15) Floodplains: The activity must comply with applicable FEMA-approved state or local floodplain management requirements. - 16) Real estate: Activities authorized under 17-SPGP-01 do not grant any Corps or Federal real estate rights.
+If real estate rights are needed from the Corps, you must contact the Corps Real Estate Office at (757) 201-7735 or at the address listed on the front page of this permit. - 17)408 Certification: Under 33 USC 408, the Secretary of the Army must determine whether to grant permission to alter a U.S. Army Corps of Engineers civil works project.
+The Corps may grant this authorization if the work does not impair usefulness of the project and does not harm the public interest. - 18) Environmental justice: Activities authorized under 17-SPGP-01 must comply with Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations". - 19) Federal liability: In issuing 17-SPGP-01, the Federal government does not assume any liability for the following: (a) damages to the permitted project or uses thereof as a result of other permitted or unpermitted activities or from natural causes; (b) damages to the permitted project or uses thereof as a result of current or future activities undertaken by or on behalf of the United States in the public interest; (c) damages to persons, property, or to other permitted or unpermitted activities or structures caused by the activity authorized by 17-SPGP-01; (d) design or construction deficiencies associated with the permitted work; (e) damage claims associated with any future modification, suspension, or revocation of this permit. - 20) Avoidance and minimization: Except as provided under section 404(b)(2), no discharge of dredged or fill material shall be permitted if there is a practicable alternative to the proposed discharge which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant adverse environmental consequences.(40 CFR 230.l0(a)-(d) Section 404 (b)(l) Guidelines). - 21) Compensatory Mitigation: Mitigation will be required for all permanent impacts, on a project site, once the compensatory mitigation threshold has been exceeded for waters OR wetland impacts. - a.
 Wetland mitigation: will generally be required for all residential, commercial, and institutional development projects where the total permanent impacts exceed 1/10 acre AND for all wetland impacts on linear transportation projects that are funded in part or in total by local, state or federal funds.